Neerajjain311/multi-threaded-post-requests/README.md

 # Multithreading using Python

 ## Task In Hand
-Develop a program to raise HTTP POST requests with provided Activity Data - to given list of URL endpoints.
+Develop system to raise HTTP POST requests with provided Activity Data - to given list of URL endpoints - in parallel and handle errors gracefully.

 ## Assumptions
 1. Auth and other details are provided and need not be worried about.